dcdunkan/deno-news-bot/README.md

 - <https://denostatus.com>
 - <https://devblogs.microsoft.com/typescript>\*

-> \*Have a custom Telegram Instant-View.
-See the `iv-rules` directory for the
+> \*: Indicates that the feed has a custom Telegram Instant-View.
+See the
-> Instant-View rule source.
+> `iv-rules` directory for the Instant-View rule source.

 #### Setup